Top 10 Female Super Villains

 There has been a surge in the number of female superheroes over the past few years, but when you look at female super villains, the pool is considerably smaller.
 The reasons for why could be its own article, but there are only a handful of top-tier female super villains.
-Thor is set to do battle with Hela, played by Cate Blanchett, in Thor: Raknarok.
-Hela will be the first woman to be the main villain of a movie (sorry Guardians of the Galaxy Vol. 2’s Ayesha).
-So it seems like a good time to look at the best female super villains in comics.
+So let's talk about the best female super villains in comics.

 There are a lot of B-list villains who could be included at the tail end of the top 10.
 Typhoid Mary may be a somewhat lesser known character, but she is a personal favorite of mine because she has been a frequent foe of Daredevil, and one of the few women in his rogue’s gallery other than the recent Lady Bullseye.
 Daredevil also accidentally played a role in her turning into a super villain, in her debut in 1988.
 Mary, whose real name is Mary Walker, is a mutant with mind powers who also has multiple-personality disorder.
 Some writers have handled Typhoid Mary in a cliché “insane” way while others have handled her psychological elements with more subtlety.
 Some of her personalities are more powerful than others and have telepathic and telekinetic powers.
 Mary is one of those good characters who has often been underutilized over the years.